 Yes, your partner can accompany you during a consultation, but only if it is an echo moment.
 For non-echo consultations, you must come alone.

-Visiting hours in the maternity: Currently only the partner and max.
-2 brothers/sisters of the newborn are allowed at the Maternity.
+Visiting hours in the maternity: Currently only the partner and the children of the couple are allowed at the Maternity.
 We also ask to do as little walking as possible in the corridors of the clinic.
 This to maintain the health status of the other patients.

 Any more questions?
 Our teams are at your service!